 2. How do I send my official transcript to a university?

-When requesting your transcripts please include your signature, student identification number, the number of transcripts you are ordering, and the university's address where you would like the transcripts sent.
-Or, you may choose to pick up your transcript from Advising and send it to your chosen university along with your admissions application.
+When requesting your transcripts please include the university's address where you would like the transcripts sent, or you may choose to pick up your transcript and send it to your chosen university.
 If you pick up your transcripts, you will need present photo identification.
 Please note: Official transcripts must remain sealed in the envelope.
 Once opened, universities will no long accept them as official.

 3. Should I choose a major before transferring?

-Once you have decided on a major you should work with an adviser in the Advising Center and plan for prerequisite courses.
-For an appointment with an adviser, call 425.640.1458 or go to the Information Desk on the first floor of Lynnwood Hall.
+Once you have decided on a major you should work with an advisor in the Advising Center and plan for prerequisite courses.
+For an appointment with an advisor, call 425.640.1458.

 4. What is the difference between the Associate of Arts (AA) and Associate of Science (AS) degree?